Cube 2: Sauerbraten

-Cube 2: Sauerbraten (German for "sour roast", also known as Sauer) is a cross-platform, Quake-like first-person shooter that runs on Microsoft Windows, Linux, FreeBSD, OpenBSD, and Mac OS X using OpenGL and SDL.
+Cube 2: Sauerbraten (German for "sour roast", also known as Sauer) is a first-person shooter released for Microsoft Windows, Linux, FreeBSD, OpenBSD, and Mac OS X using OpenGL and SDL.

-The game features single-player and multiplayer gameplay and contains an in-game level editor.
-The game engine is free and open-source software, under the zlib License, with commercial support available from the developer's business counterpart, Dot3 Labs.
+In the style of Quake, the game features single-player and multiplayer game modes and contains an in-game level editor.
+The game engine is free and open-source software under the zlib License with commercial support available from the developer's business counterpart, Dot3 Labs.

 The game media is released under various non-free licenses.
-The aim of the project is not to produce the most features and highest-quality graphics possible, but rather to allow map-editing to be done in real-time within the game, while keeping the engine source code small and elegant.
+The aim of the project is not to produce the most features and highest-quality graphics possible but rather to provide real-time, in-game map editing while keeping the engine source code small and elegant.

 Gameplay

 Cube 2 features singleplayer and multiplayer, the latter offering LAN, local, and online play.
 The game features multiple modes, such as deathmatch, Capture the Flag, and variations thereof.
 Players can also engage in online cooperative map editing.
 Single-player modes feature both episodic gameplay and deathmatches on multiplayer maps with AI bots instead of human opponents.